outaagunga/documentation/writing_guide.md

 ## Scene-Setting Lead
 Begin with a vivid description or personal moment.
 > “At sunrise in Nyeri, 17-year-old Amina powers up her handmade solar charger.”
+.
+> Write a vivid, sensory-rich opening paragraph (the 'Scene-Setting Lead') that immediately drops the reader into the world of [MAIN CHARACTER'S NAME] in [LOCATION] as they are performing the action of [KEY ACTION/MOMENT].
+Focus on sights, sounds, or the atmosphere.

 ## Context
 Explain the broader movement or issue.